 That last line got me at my core.

 “I desired men.
 Yet, the thought of them being in the same room as me made my skin crawl.
 The thought of sitting across the room from a stranger no matter how attractive or likeable made my stomach sink.”

-I thought at first that she was going to come out as asexual, but she considered herself to be a late bloomer, which I also found a very important narrative to feature.
+I thought this story was leading to asexuality, but she considered herself to be a late bloomer, which was an increasingly interesting narrative to feature.